Multistate Employer: Federal

 Drug Testing for Current Employees

 As noted at the hiring stage, an employer's treatment of marijuana use by an employee may need to be adjusted based on state law.
 Medical marijuana laws - which currently exist in approximately one-third of the states and the District of Columbia - should be considered by multistate employers before disciplining or terminating an employee who tests positive for marijuana because some state laws require that an employer accommodate an employee's medical marijuana use.
 Notably, however, a number of court cases in these states have soundly rejected the suggestion that employers are obligated to accommodate medical marijuana use by workers with disabilities because federal law (i.e., the ADA) continues to prohibit the use of marijuana regardless of the reason.
-See Podcast: How Marijuana Legalization Laws Impact the Workplace; Marijuana States Chart.
+See Podcast: How Marijuana Legalization Laws Impact the Workplace; Marijuana Laws by State.

 Connecticut's medical marijuana law forbids employers from refusing to hire, discharging, penalizing or threatening individuals based on their medical marijuana use.
 However, the law explicitly allows an employer to prohibit use of intoxicating substances during work hours and supports an employer's right to discipline employees for being under the influence of intoxicating substances during work hours.
 In addition, the law permits employers to take an employment action that is required either by federal law or for purposes of obtaining federal funding even if such action is based on the person's status as a medical marijuana user.
 Connecticut's law remains untested in the courts to determine whether the employment-related provisions can be enforced vis-à-vis federal law.